 So it’s a perfect time to learn a bit more about Ireland’s finest Pro Mountain Biker!
 Garlic Bread aside this man loves bikes, loves Barry’s Gold Blend and absolutely loves training hard and smart in equal measures.
 A coach’s dream to work with, read on!

-a good Chile full of heaps of goodness with rice, bit of a fan of some garlic bread on the side too.
+1) Favourite meal after a tough day of training gainzzz a good Chile full of heaps of goodness with rice, bit of a fan of some garlic bread on the side too.

+2) The training sessions you are most and least happy to see on the weekly plan?
 My favourite would have to be the Tactical repeats which involves doing laps of a track with a big sprint before dropping in.
 Riding a track flat out while absolutely knackered is an awesome feeling when you get it right!

 I enjoy pretty much all my sessions so can’t say there is a least favourite… If I had to pick one it would probably be the long road spins.